aleph2c/learning_xslt_with_python/README.md

   (this package uses a Java version of the saxon technology to provide compiler errors, see below).

-- It infrequently issues stack overflow errors.

 The original version of ``saxonche`` would frequently cause StackOverFlow errors, if you are running ``12.0.0``, upgrade immediately: ``pip install --upgrade saxonche``.
-The current version still crashes but not as often.
-So wrap any calls to the library in exceptions and ensure you can recover (I don't know if this leaks memory).
+The current version still crashes but not as often:
+Wrap any calls to the library in exceptions and ensure you can recover (I don't know if this leaks memory).
 The ``saxonche`` library is low quality work wrapping high quality work, but its improving.
 If you need something more reliable, you could call out to the Java versions of saxon with a pipe.